keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .life}

->To find that Gravity, taken so for granted, is really something eerie, Messianic, extrasensory in Earth’s mindbody . . . having hugged to **its holy center the wastes of dead species**, gathered, packed, transmuted, realigned, and rewoven molecules to be taken up again by the coal-tar Kabbalists of the other side <span class="page-ref">590</span>
+>To find that Gravity, taken so for granted, is really something eerie, Messianic, extrasensory in Earth’s mindbody . . . having hugged to **its holy center the wastes of dead species**, gathered, packed, transmuted, realigned, and <span class="etym-mauvine">rewoven molecules to be taken up again by the coal-tar Kabbalists of the other side</span> <span class="page-ref">590</span>
 {: .coal-tar}

 > [Bland] imagines that he has been journeying